 While Duesenberg, Auburn, and Cadillac produced cars in the 1930s that were uniformly beautiful, other makers, such as Chrysler, Lincoln, and Packard, went both ways.
 Throughout the 1930s each of the latter three (and others) offered gracefully-designed, luxuriously-appointed models as well as more plebeian models, and, with the custom coachwork available, some were quite exquisite.

 Twelve-cylinder engines were offered by Packard, Lincoln, Cadillac, Auburn, and others, and Cadillac also produced a long run of V16 motors.
+Did you read that right?
+Yes, automobile engines with 16 cylinders — 16 pistons and 16 piston rods connected to one crank.
 Lincoln turned the Ford flat-head V8 into a V12 by adding extra cylinders, but it remained really just a lackluster, over-sized V8.
-Packard, though, which had a long history of building V12s (twin sixes) as well as reliable motors for boats and airplanes during the war years, produced what may have been the most reliable V12 automobile engines through the 1930s.
+Packard, though, which had a long history of building V12s (initially called twin sixes) as well as reliable motors for boats and airplanes during the war years, produced what may have been the most reliable V12 automobile engines through the 1930s.

 The Packard of 1940 was the last to have the suspended headlights — tapered round pots that rested above the fenders on each side of the grill.
 In 1941, as on Wilton’s car, the headlights were incorporated into the front fenders.
 For my taste, if we set aside the impossibly unattainable cars of Duesenberg and Bugatti, the Packards of the 1930s, especially 1931 to 1939, are the fairest beauties of them all.
 Subtle flaws in the lines of the body and grillwork spoiled the 1940 model.
 But something came back together just right in 1941, especially in the 1941 Packard Super Eight One Sixty, which is the eye-catcher in this story.